softlab-ntua/pzhelp/README.md

 Linux or Mac OS, or that you know what to do with your Windows:

 0. Make sure you have `g++` or `clang++` installed and working.
-   Any other C++ compiler will do fine.
+   Other C++ compilers may work; however some GNU extensions are required
+   --- you have been warned!

-1. Copy the file `pzhelp` to either to a directory that is in your C++ compiler's include path, or to the same directory where you have your C++ source files.
+1. Copy the file `pzhelp` either to a directory that is in your C++ compiler's include path, or to the same directory where you have your C++ source files.